Pylons/pyramid/docs/index.rst

 See :ref:`firstapp_chapter` for a full explanation of how this :ref:`helloworld_imperative` app works.
-Read the :ref:`narrative_documentation` to understand how :app:`Pyramid` is designed to scale from these simple beginnings to handle the largest of web application needs.
+Read the :ref:`html_narrative_documentation` to understand how :app:`Pyramid` is designed to scale from these simple beginnings to handle the largest of web application needs.

 Front Matter